.

 Mountain environments are among the most important ecosystems on Earth.
 Often referred to as water towers because of their downstream benefits to rivers and other essential water systems, mountains also provide other key resources to humans and wildlife alike (Jetz et al. 2004).
 Your powers of observation will be vital to researchers as they try to answer the basic who, what, when, where, why, and how of this ecosystem: Who (which plants and animals) lives there?
 What are these species up to?
 When and where are they observed?
 Why are some species present in certain areas and absent in others?
 And finally, how do the life stages of these species intertwine to make this ecosystem function?
 Together, we will track this incredible diversity of plants and animals and help increase human understanding of the complex network of interactions among them.

 Armed with such knowledge, scientists and local organizations can help better manage the fragile environment of the Pyrenees and mitigate the impacts of climate change and other human activities.
-With an intimate, but also a broad knowledge of the local ecosystem, they can help shape conservation policies to ensure that wild flora and fauna, as well as humans, can thrive.
+With an intimate but also broad knowledge of the local ecosystem, they can help shape conservation policies to ensure that wild flora and fauna, as well as humans, can thrive.

 How You Will Help

 • Soil Studies (spring, summer, and autumn expeditions).
-How are the changing environmental conditions at high elevation (namely temperature and precipitation) affecting organic matter decomposition (soil respiration)?
-To answer this important question and calculate carbon balances, we will use a standard methodology to assess soil organic matter decomposition, which entails observing the decrease in mass of tea bags (Keuskamp et al 2013).
+How are the changing environmental conditions at high elevations (namely temperature and precipitation) affecting organic matter decomposition (soil respiration)?
+To answer this important question and calculate carbon balances, we will use a standard methodology to assess soil organic matter decomposition, which entails observing the decrease in the mass of tea bags (Keuskamp et al., 2013).
 Teams will collaborate to install the tea bags in May and July, and subsequent teams will collect them in July and September.
 At the accommodations, tea bags will be cleaned, labeled, and classified to be taken to the lab to dry.

 • Seedling Growth (spring, summer, and autumn expeditions).
 An experiment has been set up to study the growth of Scots and Black pine seedlings at two elevations.
 Both seedlings species were planted in 2019 at low and high elevations (a total of 1800 seedlings per species), and morphologic measurements will be done during each expedition.